-Once the tracker has produced a position fix at a given lead time, a number of checks are performed to help ensure that the system the tracker found is not only a storm, but also is the same storm that has been tracked to this point in the forecast.
-As a first check, the sea-level pressures of the points surrounding the position fix are evaluated to determine whether a pressure gradient exceeding a particular threshold exists and is sloped in the correct direction.
-This is a fairly easy criterion for a storm to satisfy since the requirement is only that it be satisfied for any azimuthal direction, and not that it be satisfied by a mean gradient value.
+Once the tracker has produced a position fix at a given lead time, a number of checks are performed to help ensure that the system the tracker found not only a storm, but is the same storm that has been tracked to this point in the forecast.
+As a first check, the sealevel pressures of the points surrounding the position fix are evaluated to determine whether a pressure gradient exceeding a particular threshold exists and is sloped in the correct direction.
+This criterion is fairly easy for a storm to satisfy because the requirement is that it be only satisfied for any azimuthal direction, and not that it be satisfied by a mean gradient value.
 The threshold can be set by the user in the run script by specifying its value in the "mslpthresh" variable.
 In the current version of the tracker, the mslpthresh variable is set to a value of 0.0015 mb/km, which is equivalent to 0.5 mb per 333 km.

 A second check involves the wind circulation at 850 mb.
-The tangential component of the wind ( $V_T$ ) is computed for all points within 225 km of the position fix, and the mean $V_T$ must be cyclonic and exceed a user-specified threshold.
+The tangential component of the wind $(V_T)$ is computed for all points within 225 km of the position fix, and the mean $V_T$ must be cyclonic and exceed a user-specified threshold.
 This threshold is also set in the run script by specifying the value of the v850thresh variable.
-This variable has units of m s-1 and is set in the current version of the tracker to 1.5 m s-1.
+This variable has units of m s-1 and is set by the user as a namelist option.
+A default value commonly used in the operational version of the tracker is 1.5 m s-1.

 For a third check, the distance between the position fixes for two parameters is evaluated to ensure it does not exceed a specified distance.
 As will be described below in Section 6.3, the tracker finds the center location of several different low-level parameters.
-If the distance between the mean sea-level pressure (mslp) and 850-mb relative vorticity position fixes becomes too large, it could indicate either that the storm is becoming too disorganized due to dissipation or that it is undergoing extratropical transition and the tracker may have perhaps incorrectly "locked on" to a different storm nearby with one of those two parameter fixes.
+If the distance between the mean sea-level pressure (mslp) and 850-mb relative vorticity position fixes becomes too large, it could indicate either that the storm is becoming too disorganized due to dissipation or that it is undergoing extratropical transition and the tracker may have incorrectly "locked on" to a different storm nearby having one of those two parameter fixes.
 In either case, if that distance is exceeded, the tracker will stop tracking for this particular storm.
 That distance threshold is specified by the variable "max\mslp\850" in subroutine tracker, and it is currently set at 323 km for most models, including HWRF.